Stable cohomology of polyvector fields: Abstract

 \section{Abstract}

-We show that the stable cohomology of the algebraic polyvector fields on $\R^n$, with values in the adjoint representation is (up to some known classes) the symmetric product space on the cohomology of M. Kontsevich's graph complex.
+We show that the stable cohomology of the algebraic polyvector fields on $\R^n$, with values in the adjoint representation is the symmetric product space on the cohomology of M. Kontsevich's graph complex, up to some known classes.